Local hardened lane with private ACME

-This local baseline keeps the hardened posture, keeps the unseal root external, and keeps OpenBao as the TLS endpoint while an internal ACME CA proves certificate issuance through a user-managed passthrough edge.
+This validated local baseline keeps the hardened posture, keeps the unseal root external, and keeps OpenBao as the TLS endpoint while an internal ACME CA validates certificate issuance through a user-managed passthrough edge.

 - a Hardened cluster can bootstrap locally while keeping the seal dependency outside the tenant namespace